TTB53/plotly-stock-screener/README.md

 4. Calling API Service
     1. yFinance - option to use Pandareader
 5. Database Development
-    1. SQLite - option to use SQLAlchemy
+    1. SQLite - option to use for switch between DB's
 6. Interactive Data Visualization

 ## Features